-- The YouTube monetisation policies are a collection of the policies that allow you to monetise on YouTube.
-If you are a YouTube partner, your agreement including the YT partner programme policies requires compliance with these monetisation policies in order to potentially earn money on YouTube.
+- The YouTube monetisation policies are a collection of policies that allow you to monetise on YouTube.
+If you're a YouTube partner, your agreement including the YouTube Partner Programme policies requires compliance with these monetisation policies in order to potentially earn money on YouTube.

 - Live in a country or region where the YouTube Partner Programme is available.

 - Have more than 4,000 valid public watch hours in the last 12 months.

 Everyone who meets our threshold can apply for YPP, but you do need to meet some of our guidelines to be considered.
 This checklist is meant to guide you through the application process.

 - Make sure that your channel follows our policies and guidelines.
 When you apply, you'll go through a standard review process to check if your channel meets our policies and guidelines.
 Only channels that meet them will be accepted into the programme.
 We also constantly check channels in the programme to make sure that they continue to meet our policies and guidelines.

 - Enable 2-Step Verification for your Google Account, which means that you'll protect your account with both your password and an additional device.
 Not having 2-Step Verification may cause a delay in your application review, so we highly recommend doing this.
 Visit g.co/2sv to get started.

 - Have at least 1,000 subscribers and 4,000 valid public watch hours.
 When we assess channels for YouTube Partner Programme access, we need context.
 When you reach this threshold, it usually means that you have more content.
 The threshold helps us make a more informed decision about whether your channel meets our policies and guidelines.
 You can only apply for YPP once you reach this threshold.

 - Sign YPP terms.
 You can ask to be notified when you reach the subscriber and public watch hour threshold.
 Once your channel meets the threshold, follow these instructions: